Kitchener Criminal Lawyers

 • assessing whether certain evidence should be challenged or excluded

 Trial advocacy requires experience, preparation, and sound strategic judgment.
-Charitsis Law approaches every trial with a focus on carefully examining the Crown’s case and presenting a strong defence for individuals facing criminal charges in Kitchener and throughout Waterloo Region.
+Criminal defence for the Kitchener courts requires approaching every trial with a focus on carefully examining the Crown’s case and presenting a strong defence.

 Why a Local Kitchener Criminal Lawyer Matters